meta-llama/llama-recipes/recipes/quickstart/finetuning/finetune_vision_model.md

 For more details about the finetuning configurations, please read the [finetuning readme](./README.md).

-### How to use custom dataset to fine-tune vision model
+### How to use a custom dataset to fine-tune vision model

 In order to use a custom dataset, please follow the steps below: